3 Ways Patient Engagement Can Help Behavioral Health: Substance Abuse

 Successfully treating substance abuse requires an individual's treatment plan to be frequently assessed and adjusted as necessary to make certain it meets their changing needs.
 From psychotherapy and medications to vocational rehabilitation and legal services, a patient may need different combinations of treatments and services during the course of their recovery.
 Patient engagement is a must for physicians to be able to determine which approaches work best for that particular individual.

 Addictions are complex, though treatable diseases that impact brain function and behavior.
 Since substance abuse can alter the brain structure itself, the resulting physical and behavioral changes may persist long after the drug use has been stopped.
 Even after extended periods of abstinence drug abusers are at risk for relapse.
-For effective treatment and recovery from substance abuse, patient engagement is a must.
+For effective treatment and recovery from substance abuse, patient engagement and substance abuse engagement is a must.
 The treatment needs to be suitable to the patient's age, gender, ethnicity, and culture.
 Rather than focusing on just the individual's drug abuse, the treatment should attend to his/her multiple needs.